 inSided's Customer Success Maturity Model

 B2B software organizations go through different phases of growth, and you’ll see your customer support and success functions going through different ‘growing pains’ accordingly.
-Let’s take a walk through the maturity model.
+You can listen to a detailed explanation of the Maturity Model our Head of Marketing, Remco, did for the Practical CSM podcast here:

 Phase 1: Basic support